GitGuardian/ggshield/README.md

 ## The global and local pre-commit hook

-To install pre-commit globally (for all current and future repo), you just need to execute the following command:
+To install pre-commit globally (for all current and future repos), you just need to execute the following command:

 ```shell
 $ ggshield install --mode global